So you whipped up an awesome tasting green smoothie and then chugged it down.

 But if you’re not used to eating a good amount of fibre, hitting the green smoothies hard can lead to some tummy troubles.

-Both soluble and insoluble fibre can lead to bloating, discomfort and diarrhoea if the gut isn’t used to it.
+Both soluble and insoluble fibre can lead to bloating, discomfort and diarrhoea if your gut isn’t used to it.

-So if your green smoothie has 4 different veg and a couple of serves of fruit, you sometimes might end up feeling worse for wear.
+So if your green smoothie has four different vegetables and a couple of serves of fruit in it, you sometimes might end up feeling worse for wear.

-Start slow and increase your fibre intake in increments.
+They key is to start slow and increase your fibre intake in increments over time.

-If you don’t usually have fibre-rich foods, just add one serve of veg and one serve of fruit to your smoothies.
+If you don’t usually have fibre-rich foods, you can start by adding one serve of vegetables and one serve of fruit to your smoothies.

-After a week or so of smoothies, add another serve of veg to this and work up from there.
+After a week or so of these smoothies, you just add another serve of green vegetables and work up from there.

 Sensitivity to fructose or FODMAPs